humbertovarona/pymap/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify the code as per the terms of the license.

+### IMPORTANT NOTE

+This Docker was developed by specialists at the Centro de **Estudos e Ensaios em Risco e Modelagem Ambiental (CEERMA)** as part of the project identified under **Process No.: APQ-0235-1.08/23**, funded by **FACEPE/APAC**.
+This Docker was designed to support the **Núcleo de Oceanografia Operacional do Estado de Pernambuco (NOPE) project**.

+It is available for free use by any individual or institution in scientific research, such as scientific articles, technical reports, books, and other scientific documents.
+It is important to note that proper citation of this Docker is required in the references of any scientific research in which it is used.
+Additionally, acknowledgments in such scientific articles, technical reports, books, and other scientific documents must explicitly include an acknowledgment to **CEERMA** as an institution.

+For any commercial use of this Docker, it is necessary to contact the coordinator and/or vice-coordinator of the **NOPE** project and **CEERMA** beforehand to establish the corresponding terms and conditions of use.

 ---